BuffaloBorn/newClientDevNotes/linuxcmd.md

 Issue, ```$ ls -d [abc]?t*``` - show me anything that starts with a, b, or c and the second position I do not care but the third position it must be 't'

-This is called globbing; Globbing interprets the standard wild card characters * and ?, character lists in square brackets, and certain other special characters (such as ^ for negating the sense of a match).
+This is called globbing; globbing interprets the standard wild card characters * and ?, character lists in square brackets, and certain other special characters (such as ^ for negating the sense of a match).

-## 3.3 Other File Management Tools
+#### 3.3 Other File Management Tools

 So let's talk about some other file managements tools.